High-energy cLFV at $\mu$TRISTAN: HNL extensions of the Standard Model: Results

 Experimentally, and if we assume the PMNS paradigm, one can envisage backgrounds from $\mu^+ e^-\to\ell_\alpha^+\ell_\beta^-\nu\nu$ production.
 As an example, we estimate the total cross-section of $\mu^+e^-\to\tau^+e^-\nu\nu$ background to be (at leading order) $\sigma_\text{bkg}\simeq 21\:\mathrm{fb}$.
 This can be significantly reduced by imposing very basic cuts by selecting events with small (or vanishing) missing energy $\slashed{E}_T \leq 10\:\mathrm{GeV}$ and events that mostly lie in the forward region (see Figure~\ref{fig:baby3p2:dis_eta_vs_eta}).
 By further demanding $2.0\leq\eta_\ell\leq 4.0$, we reduce the background cross-section to $\sigma_\text{bkg, cut}\simeq 6\times 10^{-4}\:\mathrm{fb}$, so that for an integrated luminosity of $1\:\mathrm{ab}^{-1}$ less than one background event is expected.
 The signal efficiency for these very basic cuts is $25\%$; combined with a conservatively estimated $\tau$-tagging efficiency of $40\%$~\cite{ATLAS:2024tzc} we can estimate the total signal efficiency at $\simeq 10\%$.
 Allowing for further signal loss due to charge and particle misidentification, as well as beam contamination due to in-flight decaying muons, we take a total signal efficiency of $1\%$ as a conservative estimate (while reducing the backgrounds to negligible levels).
 We demand a detection of (at least) 10 signal events with negligible backgrounds for our sensitivity estimates, leading to a total significance of

 Our results are shown in Figure~\ref{fig:contour_CI} for $\mu-e$ flavour violation (on the left) and for processes involving $\tau$-leptons (on the right).
-We draw sensitivity contours in the $(M_R-\mu_X)$ plane for current bounds on low-energy cLFV processes (see legends) and future sensitivities of dedicated facilities (cf. Table~\ref{tab:cLFV_lep}), the latter corresponding to a darker-to-lighter shading.
+We draw sensitivity contours in the $(M_R-\mu_X)$ plane for current bounds on low-energy cLFV processes (see legends) and future sensitivities of dedicated facilities (cf. Table~\ref{tab:cLFV_lep}), the latter corresponding to the dashed lines in the same colour as the filled contours.
 Onto this we superimpose the sensitivities of a $\mu$TRISTAN collider obtained with the previously outlined analysis, assuming $100\:\mathrm{fb}^{-1}$ (solid lines) and $1\:\mathrm{ab}^{-1}$ (dashed lines) luminosities.

 As can be seen, for $\mu-e$ sector flavour violation, searches at $\mu$TRISTAN cannot compete with low-energy processes at dedicated high-intensity facilities - MEG II, Mu3e, as well as COMET and Mu2e.
 For flavour violating processes involving $\tau$-leptons, the situation is however much more promising, as searches at $\mu$TRISTAN vastly outperform future bounds on cLFV $\tau$-lepton decays, leading to a sensitivity reach that is several orders of magnitude larger.